davidusken/simplemdm2snipe/README.md

 When an asset is first created, it will fill out only the most basic information.
 If the asset already exists in your Snipe-IT inventory, the tool will sync the information you specify in the settings.conf file and make sure that the asset tag in SimpleMDM matches the asset tag in Snipe-IT, where Snipe-IT's asset tag for that device is considered the authority.

-If the asset tag field is blank in SimpleMDM when the record is being created in Snipe-IT, the script will create an asset tag with `KANDJI-$SERIAL_NUMBER` unless you enable `use_custom_pattern` in your `settings.conf` file.
+If the asset tag field is blank in SimpleMDM when the record is being created in Snipe-IT, the script will create an asset tag with `SIMPLEMDM-$SERIAL_NUMBER` unless you enable `use_custom_pattern` in your `settings.conf` file.

 ## Requirements: